Android Central Verdict

 Samsung Galaxy S21 Ultra Battery life

-It's tough to get a true feel for a phone's battery life in the midst of a global pandemic, when spending long days out with friends taking photos around the city isn't exactly feasible — and doubly challenging when you only have a week to make that assessment for a handful of different display settings.
+It's tough to get a true feel for a phone's battery life in the midst of a global pandemic when spending long days out with friends taking photos around the city isn't exactly feasible, but I've spent quite a bit of time with the S21 Ultra over the last few months, and even during a week-long house-hunting trip to New York City, I've experienced perfectly good (though not necessarily amazing) battery life.

 That doesn't quite hold up to the 9 hours of screen time I've gotten on phones like the Pixel 5 or even Samsung's own Galaxy S20 FE, but considering the Galaxy S21 Ultra's vast advantages in terms of brightness, refresh rate, resolution, and contrast, it's pretty easy to look past and accept what's still impressive battery life.